NewMountain/GuitarPracticer.js/README.md

 Randomly generate a chord.
 The actual chord will play in the background for reference.
 The intended practice is a chord will randomly select and will play.
 You will select a reference fret and "play the changes" as they come while moving as little as possible from that location.
-You simply chose a time (in seconds) you for the chord to play.
+You simply chose a time (in seconds) for you to play to play the chord/arpeggio.
 You can reduce this time as your comping skills approach those of Coltrane.

 :saxophone: